 How Do I Know if I am Approved for PreCheck?

-You also need to make sure that the name on your ticket/frequent flyer account match exactly the name on your GOES account.
+You need to make sure that the name on your ticket/frequent flyer account match exactly the name on your GOES account.
 Some folks weren’t getting PreCheck on their flights because the names weren’t exactly the same.
 A reservation made with a name that does not exactly match a passenger’s Global Entry card or GOES account will result in the passenger not being considered for TSA PreCheck screening.